belang/black_bean/doc/design_recore.rst

   next: doc and branche BAI.
 - 2017-10-12
-  question: how to support addressing mode in parse?
-     each mode function get the one part(source or target) of the instruction
+  question: how to support addressing mode in parse? each mode function get the one part(source or target) of the instruction
+- 2017-10-13
+  Considering that memory read and write are two ports of core, so the two action can be doing at the same time.
+  But the IO count is not enough.
+  So keep current design.
+  Change: transfer data state in decoder is memory access action.